 - Let God’s Word take root in families through promoting Liturgy of the Word

 - Form more leaders so that the same people don’t have to do the same thing all the time.

 - Family Fun & Reflection leaflet in newsletter

-- Reach out to people or home-bound
+- Reach out to home-bound

 Consider how the community engages with social media and the use of technology

 a.
 Review parish websites and to ensure that they a user friendly and include such elements as:

 – an accurate list of contact details for the parish team, ministry groups,….

 – Mass timetable and parish calendar

 – links to on-line faith resources, diocesan agencies and services, local Catholic schools, pastoral area communities